axelgalicia/ledn-exercise/README.md

 ### Loading Data

-Here you can load your data by just droping the **accounts.json** file inside the data folder and just pressing the green button to load it automatically.
+Here you can load your data by just dropping the **accounts.json** file inside the data folder and just pressing the green button to load it automatically.

 The original accounts.json file is already there.